BGCG/project2/README.md

 The question is displayed with four options, when the button is clicked it will alert the user whether their response was wrong/invalid.
 A description below the option buttons will display the right answer with a small explanation when an option is clicked.

-The questions are randomised when the game starts which means at every game play event there is a high probability that the user will be presented with some new questions.

 **Clickable interactivity:**

 When the option buttons are clicked they will turn green and change text to 'Correct!' when the question is answered correctly or the button will turn red and display the text 'Wrong!' when the answer is incorrect.